JoviMetzger/42Project-CPP_Modules/README.md

   <br>

 ## Module 02
-Tis exercises provide a structured progression of learning, starting from building a basic class and gradually extending its capabilities to solve more complex problems in the context of geometric calculations and computer graphics.
+This exercises provide a structured progression of learning, starting from building a basic class and gradually extending its capabilities to solve more complex problems in the context of geometric calculations and computer graphics.

 ### 🔸Exercise 00 - My First Class in Orthodox Canonical Form
 This program introduces you to the Orthodox Canonical Form.<br>